Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/vep/how-to-use-ensembl-vep.md

 ## How to view your Ensembl VEP results

-To view the results of your VEP job select the Results button to the right-hand side of the job on the submissions page, once the job has completed and the Results button has turned blue.
+To view the results of your Ensembl VEP job select the Results button to the right-hand side of the job on the submissions page, once the job has completed and the Results button has turned blue.

 You will be taken to the results page which will display the table of results for the variant(s) submitted against the genome assembly chosen.